thejxp/playlist-categorization/README.md

 # Spotify Playlist Categorization

-✅ Uses pandas and numpy to visualize playlist characteristics and audio features.
+✅ Use Spotify API and pandas and numpy libraries to visualize playlist characteristics and audio features.

-✅ Uses Spotify API and Random Forest and LSTM models to learn how a user categorizes their playlists.
+✅ Use Random Forest and LSTM models to learn how a user categorizes their playlists.

 🔜 Automate song bucketing process.